filipvanlaenen/laconic/README.md

   Laconic.LOGGER.logError("Something went wrong.");
 ```

-This will print the following to `System.err`:
+This will print the following message to `System.err`:

 ```
 Something went wrong.